javiereguiluz/easybook/doc/easybook-doc-en/Contents/08-publishing-pdf-books.md

  In order to generate PDF files, wkhtmltopdf library must be installed.

- We couldn't find PrinceXML executable in any of the following directories:
+ We couldn't find wkhtmltopdf executable in any of the following directories:
    -> /usr/local/bin/wkhtmltopdf
    -> /usr/bin/wkhtmltopdf
    -> C:\Program Files\wkhtmltopdf\wkhtmltopdf.exe